 Technologies Making a Difference in 2022

-Taking a more deliberate approach toward sustainability in 2022 will mean more widespread adoption of fuel cells, renewable assets, and long-duration energy storage systems, including battery energy storage systems (BESS) and lithium-ion batteries.
+Taking a more deliberate approach toward sustainability in 2022 may mean more widespread adoption of fuel cells, renewable assets, and long-duration energy storage systems, including battery energy storage systems (BESS) and lithium-ion batteries.

 For years, skepticism surrounding the recyclability of lithium-ion batteries somewhat slowed adoption, but the announcement of a major expansion of the lithium-ion recycling infrastructure in North America and the emergence of multiple companies securing major public and private funding for lithium-ion recycling is removing one of the few remaining hurdles for widespread adoption of lithium batteries.
 Once the logistics of recycling become more accessible, companies will be able to contribute positively to sustainability goals by diverting these away from landfills.

 There remain lingering concerns about water usage in the data center, particularly in areas affected by drought.
-Organizations trying to reduce their water usage effectiveness (WUE) can rely on thermal systems that use zero water and have the potential to save billions of gallons annually.
-Relatedly, refrigerants with high global warming potential (GWP) will likely be phased out by 2030 and be replaced with equipment using low-GWP refrigerants.
+Organizations trying to reduce their water usage effectiveness (WUE) can implement thermal systems that use zero water.
+In addition, thermal systems that use zero water are in demand, and we will see refrigerants with high global warming potential (GWP) phased down in favor of low-GWP refrigerants.

 Make no mistake; outlining these strategies and implementing them are two entirely different things.
 It will take intense work and collaboration between industry leaders and all stakeholders to make this possible.
 But with many innovative solutions entering the fold, the gap between idea and adoption continues to shrink.